dark0gf/redux-slicer/README.md

 1. All action from redux-slicer will have `GENERIC` prefix (it's needed to separate slicer actions from other actions)
 2. You can use redux-slicer with functional or class components.
 3. You can use it with react hooks.

+### TODO:
+Write tests.

+Add to npm.

+Configure CI for version control and npm publish.